matter-labs/zksync-lite-docs/docs/zkevm/README.md

 ### What is zkPorter?

-[zkPorter](https://medium.com/matter-labs/zkporter-a-breakthrough-in-l2-scaling-ed5e48842fbf) puts data availability—essential transaction data needed to reconstruct state—offchain rather than on Ethereum.
+[zkPorter](https://medium.com/matter-labs/zkporter-a-breakthrough-in-l2-scaling-ed5e48842fbf) puts data availability — essential transaction data needed to reconstruct state — offchain rather than on Ethereum.
 Instead, data availability is secured using proof of stake (PoS) by zkSync token stakers.
 This enables much higher scalability (tens of thousands TPS), and as a result, ultra-low transaction fees comparable with sidechains (in the range of a few cents).

 The security of zkPorter is still better than any other L1 or sidechain.
 In the worst case, where a malicious actor controls both the sequencer and over ⅔ of the total stake, they can sign a _valid_ state transition but withhold the data.
 In this case, the state is “frozen” and users will not be able to withdraw, but the attacker’s stake is frozen as well.
 Thus, there is no direct way for an attacker with a large stake to financially benefit from an exploit.